pentaclexyz/minipent/README.md

 `$ railway up` deploys backend

 ### frontend

 set up a separate app on railway for the ui

-set the base directory in settings to `frontend`
+set the base directory in settings to `frontend` yourapp > settings > service > general > root directory

 in project root:

 `$ railway link` [select frontend]
 `$ railway up` deploys frontend

+when you create a new page, you must deploy the back and frontend to create the static page

+### database

+take cut of a db (in this case minipent)